rossf7/blog/content/post/scaling-down-dev-and-test-with-kube-green.md

 tags:
   - kubernetes
   - sustainability
-title: Scaling down dev and test with kube-green
+title: Scaling down dev and test when not in use with kube-green
 ---

-I think one of the hardest things about green software is knowing where to start.
-The scope is very wide, there are many possible solutions, and it's a new and evolving area.
-Some approaches I’ve written about, like carbon aware [demand shifting](https://rossfairbanks.com/2023/07/12/carbon-aware-spatial-shifting-with-karmada/) can be complex and not all tasks can be scaled in this way.
+I think one of the hardest things about green software can be knowing where to start.
+The scope is wide, there are multiple possible solutions, and it's a new and evolving area.
+Some approaches I’ve written about, like carbon aware [demand shifting](https://rossfairbanks.com/2023/07/12/carbon-aware-spatial-shifting-with-karmada/) can seem complex and not all tasks can be scaled in this way.

 Measurement of your carbon emissions is a great place to start.
 You could use a dashboard from your cloud provider or an open source tool like [Cloud Carbon Footprint](https://www.cloudcarbonfootprint.org/).
 As without data you can’t tell where to focus your actions, or if they are helping or not.
 Yet, it’s natural to also want to take action to reduce your emissions.
 So what are some good first steps?